 Certificate.
 A set of interdisciplinary courses comprised of a minimum of 12 units focusing on a special area of study.
 Students are not required to be matriculated or be undergraduates.
 Certificates are awarded upon completion of the program regardless of catalog year or degree status.
 The university awards three types of certificates.
 They include the Certificate of Completion, the Certificate of Special Study, and the Certificate of Advanced Study.
+See page 86 for more information.
 Consult the index for a complete list of certificates available.